Whatsapp Icon

 How Hormonal Therapy Affects Menstrual Cycles

 During hormonal therapy, patients may experience changes in their menstrual cycles.
-These changes can range from irregular periods, lighter or heavier menstrual flow, to the complete cessation of periods (amenorrhea).
+These changes can range from irregular periods, and lighter or heavier menstrual flow, to the complete cessation of periods (amenorrhea).
 The extent of these changes often depends on the specific type of hormonal therapy, the individual's age, and their overall health condition.

 For younger women, these menstrual changes can also have implications for fertility.
-Thus, its important to discuss fertility preservation options with your healthcare provider before commencing treatment.
+Thus, it's important to discuss fertility preservation options with your healthcare provider before commencing treatment.

 Managing Menstrual Changes During Hormonal Therapy